 As of 4.7.20 services may resume if planned and carried out in line with the guidance above, so work is being undertaken to deliver a viable plan for the legal staging of services, commencing with Morning Prayer 12.7.20 subject to submission and approval of those plans by the PCC.
 Further work is ongoing to see what form a Eucharist Service may take.
-Funerals are permissible with a capacity of 30 people in line with current government advice.
-As of 4.10.20 and in line with September restrictions weddings are limited to 15 people, not to inc clergy, verger, photographer, organist etc working at the event.
+Weddings and Funerals are permissible with a capacity of 30 people to inc all clergy, photographers, organist etc in line with current government advice.